 As a beauty editor, I make it my job to keep my skin healthy.
 I visit the dermatologist regularly, I'm always getting facials, and I use products that are recommended by experts.
 But, pray tell, is that even enough?

-My curiosity began when our managing editor Lindsey used a device to test her skin's hydration levels (it was MiLi's Smart Skin Moisture Detector, $60).
-To her bewilderment, it found her skin to be very dry.
+My curiosity began when our managing editor Lindsey used a device to test her skin's hydration levels (it was MiLi's Smart Skin Moisture Detector, $9).
+To her bewilderment, she had very dry skin.
 I wondered, could I be out of touch with my skin?
 Is it possible that it's not as healthy as I tell myself it is?
-First of all, it told me my skin was "normal" on a day when I was (can I say this humbly?) glowing.
+The device told me my skin was "normal" on a day when I was (can I say this humbly?) glowing.
 So, I needed to gather some facts.

 "Because your skin is an organ, it responds to internal and external problems, and will reflect many different health issues, sometimes with just a change in color," adds Rachel Nazarian, MD, of Schweiger Dermatology Group in NYC.
-"Yellowish skin may be a sign of problems with your gallbladder, blue may indicate ingestion of certain chemicals, and brown may signal a problem with the kidneys.
+"Yellowish skin may be a sign of problems with your gallbladder, blue may indicate ingestion of certain chemicals.
 As most people know, external damage can also cause discoloration of the skin, leaving brown spots and increasing the number of blood vessels and redness.
 Ideally, the skin should be an evenly distributed tone, and should not change over time."

 "A healthy skin tone emits a natural 'glow.' whatever your skin type is," says Sadick.
 "If your skin looks dull or pale, that might be a sign of a nutrient deficiency like anemia or dehydration.
 If you're also experiencing tiredness and low mood you may need to look at your diet and include iron-rich food and get some rest."
 Celebrity aesthetician Renée Rouleau adds: When the skin doesn't have proper blood flow, it can result in sluggish, tired skin.
 Blood carries oxygen and nutrients to feed cells both in our skin and body.
 But, as we age, everything tends to slow down—including blood circulation.